Nan Cross

 Nan Cross (3 January 1928 – 14 July 2007) was a South African anti-apartheid and anti-conscription activist.

-Early life
+Early life and education

-Cross was born in Pretoria, South Africa before the Apartheid era, when racial segregation was less formalised.
+Nan Cross was born in Pretoria, South Africa, before the apartheid era, when racial segregation was less formalised.
 Her father worked as a lawyer for the Pretoria City Council.
-Cross was a lifelong member of the Baptist Church, though the church had no history of social activism.
+She was a lifelong member of the Baptist Church.

-She graduated from Pretoria Girls' High School.
-She graduated from Rhodes University with a degree in social science.
-Cross was a social worker by profession.
+She attended Pretoria Girls' High School, and then graduated from Rhodes University with a degree in social science.

 Social activism

 Cross worked held a number of positions at various projects during her career as a social worker.
 She actively worked African Children's Feeding Scheme.
 On 16 June 1976, Cross was working in Soweto for the Johannesburg City Council, which ran the Orlando sheltered employment workshop.
 She became trapped by the start of the Soweto uprising against the Apartheid-era South African government.
 She described her escape from the Soweto riots as a "terrifying experience."

 She was described as quietly, but bravely, committed to social justice.

 Cross was a resident of Kensington, Johannesburg.
 Her home in Kensington was often used as a meeting place for anti-apartheid and anti-conscription activists.